-Risk management is integrated in the Company's strategic and operational planning and decision-making processes.
+Risk management is integrated in the Company's strategic and operational planning and decision-making processes to support intelligent risk-taking.
 Management and operating teams identify and assess the risk areas that may impact the Company's strategic objectives and day-to-day business operations.
 In addition, the Company develops key risk treatment plans to address the drivers of the Company's top risks, as well as emerging risks that may also significantly impact its business and stakeholders.
-The risk management processes, which include ESG focus areas, business continuity management, and risk transfer strategies, are also embedded in the organizational planning and risk management processes.
-Business continuity management (BCM) and risk finance are the other pillars of the ERM approach that are actively being implemented and continuously developed by AboitizPower.
+The risk management processes, which include Environmental, Social, and Governance (ESG) focus areas, business continuity management (BCM), and risk transfer strategies, are also embedded in the organizational planning and risk management processes.
+BCM and Risk transfer and Financing are the other pillars of the ERM approach that are actively being implemented and continuously developed by AboitizPower.